Bob's Blog

 We humans are prone to pareidolia, perceiving meaningful patterns where none exist.
 Often these are visual mistakes, especially perceiving faces where none exist in clouds, burned toast, mildew patterns on walls, and so on.

 The first image of the purported "face" on the Cydonia region of Mars, from NASA's Viking mission of 1976.
-It's a little above the center of the image, but it should be quite obvious to you.
+It's a little above the center of the image, it should be quite obvious to you.

 Some people who have followed the fascinating work of David Marr speculate that the human visual system may include a matched filter for faces.